MERGHERS Pilot: MeerKAT discovery of diffuse emission in nine massive Sunyaev-Zel'dovich-selected galaxy clusters from ACT: Results

 Table \ref{tab:sampleobs} lists the central rms noise, $\sigma_{\rm FR}$, and synthesised beam, $\theta_{\rm synth,FR}$, for the final {full-resolution, primary beam-corrected} images.
 The native resolutions are in the range 6.7--8.3\,arcsec, with cluster region noise levels between 7.5 and 31.8\,$\mu$Jy\,beam$^{-1}$.

 To increase the sensitivity to faint extended emission, we need to image at lower resolution.
 However, extended structure would be contaminated by source blending if compact sources were not first removed.
 This step is typically taken using {$uv$-range restricted} source modeling and model-subtraction from the {visibilities}.
 This method failed on our datasets due to the combination of short integration times and MeerKAT's dense core: {restricting the model to physical scales less than 100\,kpc\footnote{The smallest types of diffuse emission are typically 100--400\,kpc across.} our source model had too little data to accurately model the compact source flux; reducing the $uv$-cut to allow enough data for accurate flux characterisation led to models which, when removed, led to over-subtraction of the extended emission}.
 To image extended emission without compact sources, we instead implemented the image-plane filtering technique described in \citet{LBWanFilter}, whereby emission on scales 1--3\,times the synthesised beam is filtered out, {creating an image with only the larger scale emission}. {As no convolution takes place, the large-scale} image has the same units and resolution as the original, but has a negatively offset zero-level that needs to be corrected before any quantitative analysis.
 After correction for this zero-level, the image is convolved, for aesthetics, with a Gaussian slightly larger than the filter size.
+To verify the success of the compact source removal, we checked the filtered maps (before convolving) at the positions of isolated compact sources and find values consistent with noise.
 The rms noise, $\sigma_{\rm LS}$, and convolved beam size, $\theta_{\rm synth,LS}$, of the smoothed {large-scale-emission} images (hereafter the LS images) are given in the last two columns of Table \ref{tab:sampleobs}.

 Figure \ref{fig:gallery} shows the cluster regions for the nine systems in which we detect diffuse extended emission {(SNR\,$>5$), with two of the nine clusters containing more than one diffuse source}.
 The full resolution image is shown in the colour map, with the synthesised beam indicated by the filled red ellipse in the lower left of each panel.
 Black contours show the $[-3,\,3,\,5,\,10]\,\times\,\sigma_{\rm LS}$ levels from the relevant LS map.
 Negative contours are dashed, and the LS synthesised beam is shown by the bold black ellipse in the lower left of each panel.
 The cross indicates the position of the ACT SZ peak.
 The physical scale at the cluster redshift is indicated in the upper left of each panel.
 Figure \ref{fig:nondets} in the appendix shows the cluster regions for the four targets with no diffuse emission detection.